-For a contract to be binding on the parties and legally enforceable, contracting requires the parties to follow certain formalities, such as an exchange of promises, an offer and an acceptance (sometime called a “meeting of the minds” or “mutual assent”), and the exchange of valuable consideration.
+For a contract to be binding on the parties and legally enforceable, contracting requires the parties to follow certain formalities.
+These formalities include a bargained-for-exchange of promises, a valid offer and subsequent acceptance, sometime called a “meeting of the minds” or “mutual assent,” and the exchange of valuable consideration.
 A contract must also contain certain essential elements, such as the parties, subject matter, price, quantity, and time for performance.
 Whether all of these elements are required depends on the nature of contract.

 The above is not an exhaustive list of requirements to form a valid contract.
 If any of these are missing, a court may find exceptions in certain cases.
-If these requirements are met or there is otherwise an exception, sometimes one of the parties breaches the contract, forcing the other party to resort to litigation to defend their interests.
+If these requirements are met, there in some cases there may be an exception that excuses the missing requirement.

-In Florida, contracts are in part governed by statute; but more so than other areas of law, contracts is a creature of the wisdom and experience of the common law.
-This is because the different types of contractual disputes that can arise are almost endless, especially in our interconnected and ever-advancing age of information and technology.
+In Florida, contracts are partly governed by statute.
+But more so than most other areas of law, contract law is a product of the wisdom and experience of the common law.
+This is because the different types of contractual disputes that can arise and variety of facts and circumstances are endless.
+This is especially the case in our increasingly complex and interconnected age of information and technology.

-If you require legal assistance with a contract law or other legal matter, you can contact the Bress Law Firm, PLLC at (954) 336-8049, or by email at Michael@BressLaw.Com.
+If you require legal assistance with a contract law or other legal matter, want to schedule a consultation, or have questions, you can contact the Bress Law Firm at (954) 336-8049 or michael@bressLaw.com.
 Initial consultations are free and confidential.
 We are located in Aventura, Florida, but serve clients throughout Miami-Dade County.
-By appointment only.
+All appointments are by appointment only.

 The information you obtain at this site is not, nor is intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 You are welcome to contact us about a legal matter via.
 Phone, Letter, or Electronic Mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information until such time as an attorney-client relationship has been established.
 Our firm, however, treats all client information as strictly confidential.